 Dr Olive recently retired as an Army reservist.
 He held the rank of Colonel and served as Head of Corps of the Royal Australian Army Dental Corps in 2013 to 2014.
 He has a long association with the UQ as a part-time teacher and is appointed as an Adjunct Professor.

-He has been the ADA nominee on the Advisory Board of the Australian Dental Health Foundation (previously the Australian Dental Association Foundation) since 2014.
+He has been the ADA nominee on the Advisory Board of the Australian Dental Health Foundation since 2014.

 Alex Abrahams is the Founder of Pacific Smiles Group.